petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/assets/documents-and-media.md

 ![Analytics data for documents can be viewed in a table format.](documents-and-media/images/01.png)

-A list of your site's documents and media are presented along with different metrics.
+A list of your site's documents and media appear along with different metrics.
 To download this data as a CSV file, click _Download Report_.
 See [downloading reports](../../reference/downloading-reports.md) to learn more.

 ## Visitor Behavior